kharchenkolab/dropEst/README.md

 ```

 ## dropEstR package

+This package implements UMI errors corrections and low-quality cells filtration, which are not performed during dropEst phase.

 To install the package, use:

 ```r
 devtools::install_github('hms-dbmi/dropEst/dropestr')
 ```

-This package allows you to perform:
+Package content:
   * filtration of low-quality cells (see vignette "*low-quality-cells*")
   * correction of UMI errors (see vignette "*umi-correction*")
   * quality control (see *dropReport.Rsc*)  <!-- TODO: create vignette -->